 Get More Answers To Property Division Questions

 I know you have specific questions that you need answers to.
-This is why I offer a free initial consultation.
-Call 850-641-8504 or email me at the firm to set up a time to talk.
+This is why I offer a low cost initial consultation.
+Call 850-215-6445 or email me at the firm to set up a time to talk.
 I offer straightforward advice.
-I’ve personally been through difficult family law issues, so I understand the complexity of this process.
+I've personally been through difficult family law issues, so I understand the complexity of this process.
 I can also help you avoid any obstacles.
 Se habla español.